MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-monitor-progress-performance.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job Registers**, and then choose the related link.
 2. Select a relevant register, and then choose **Job Ledger** action.

-In the **Job Ledger Entries** window you can review the entries that are associated with any job.
+On the **Job Ledger Entries** page you can review the entries that are associated with any job.

 ## <a name="see-also"></a>See Also
 [Managing Projects](projects-manage-projects.md)